Our Impact

 By the numbers

-We've trained more than 1,000 new leaders in the movement to end hunger.
+We've trained thousands of new leaders in the movement to end hunger.

 Bill Emerson National Hunger Fellows